 I debated for Groves High School for two years, U of M - Dearborn for one year, and I debated for U of M - Ann Arbor for one year.
-This is my 10th year coaching at Wylie E. Groves High School, where I am currently Co-Director of Debate.
+I have been coaching at Groves High School since August 2007, where I am currently Co-Director of Debate.

 Please include me on the email chain: firstname.lastname@example.org

 Speed: Speed is not a problem so long as you remain clear.